What is Yom Kippur?

 What kinds of foods are eaten for the Yom Kippur Break-Fast?

 There are two meals associated with Yom Kippur: the pre-fast meal and the break-fast meal (obviously, for the duration of the fasting holiday, no food or drink is allowed).
 The pre-fast meal is known as seudah ha-mafaseket (literally, “meal of separation” or “concluding meal”).
 Some traditional recipe choices for the meal include: rice, kreplach (stuffed dumplings), challah (dipped in honey, as Yom Kippur occurs 10 days after Rosh Hashanah), chicken, or fish.
 Meals usually should be prepared with minimum salt, as this could cause dehydration during the fast.
 It is important to drink plenty of water, of course.
-The break-fast meal usually consists of hi-carb dairy foods like sweet kugel (noodle pudding), bagels, quiches, soufflés, eggs, cheese, etc.
+The break-fast meal usually consists of hi-carb dairy foods, and sometimes brunch-style recipes like sweet kugel (noodle pudding), bagels, quiches, soufflés, eggs, cheese, etc. Some families indulge in heavier traditional meals with soup and brisket.

 What is the proper greeting for Yom Kippur?

 The greeting for Yom Kippur is “G’mar Hatima Tova” (May you be sealed in the Book of Life), or the shorter version “G’mar Tov.”
-It is also customary to say “Have an easy fast” before the holiday begins.
+It is also customary to say “Have a meaningful fast” before the holiday begins.

 When is Yom Kippur?